hyhung12/HTML_Git/README.md

     <HTML element HTML attribute>
     ```

-- HTML boilerplate (presing ! in VSCode) -> like a hamburger
+- HTML boilerplate (saved as abc.html extension and presing ! in VSCode) -> like a hamburger

     ```
     <!DOCTYPE html>